coding-camp-wiki/yagpdb-custom-command/README.md

-# YAGPDB Custom Commands for Coding Camp
+# YAGPDB Custom Commands

-Work in progress.
-More info coming soon.
+**Deprecated.** This repo has been merged with a duplicate YAGPDB custom commands repo and now lives at https://github.com/rp-magrathea/altair.